drepo-eth/site/content/drepo/repository/index/index.md

 the new system, mainly if not enough audits were conducted.
 Eventually, the upgrade feature should be permanently disabled.
 This removes the human factor as a security risk from the system.
-Additionally, it removes liability concerns, as human administrators or DAO members might be held responsible by nation-states for the system's content or processes if they can influence it.
+Additionally, it removes liability concerns, as nation-states might hold human administrators or DAO members responsible for the system's content or processes if they can influence it.

 ## Ownership